jkconsultancy/eigokit_backend/README.md

 Make sure to set environment variables in your deployment platform.

+## Email Service Setup

+For teacher invitation emails, configure an email service (recommended: **Resend**).

+**Quick Setup:**
+1. Sign up at https://resend.com and get your API key
+2. Add to `.env`: `RESEND_API_KEY=your_key`, `RESEND_FROM_EMAIL=onboarding@resend.dev`, `RESEND_FORWARDING_URL=http://localhost:5175`
+3. If using a new database: `schema.sql` already includes invitation fields
+4. If using an existing database: Run `migration_add_teacher_invitations.sql` to add invitation fields

+See `EMAIL_SERVICE_SETUP.md` for detailed instructions and alternative services.

+**Note:** Email is optional.
+Without it, teachers can still be created but no invitation emails will be sent.

 ## Database Setup Files

 - **schema.sql**: Creates all required database tables, indexes, and basic RLS policies
 - **migration_add_users_table.sql**: Migration script to add the users table (run this if you set up the database before the users table was added)
 - **migration_add_school_locations.sql**: Migration script to add school locations support (run this if you have an existing database - see `MIGRATION_GUIDE_SCHOOL_LOCATIONS.md`)
+- **migration_add_teacher_invitations.sql**: Migration script to add teacher invitation fields (only needed if you created the database before teacher invitations were added to schema.sql)
 - **seed.sql**: Populates the database with mock data for testing (3 schools, 4 teachers, 13 students, etc.)
 - **MIGRATION_GUIDE_SCHOOL_LOCATIONS.md**: Detailed guide for migrating existing databases to support school locations
+- **EMAIL_SERVICE_SETUP.md**: Guide for setting up email service for teacher invitations

 **Important**:
-1. Run `schema.sql` first to create all tables
+1. Run `schema.sql` first to create all tables (includes teacher invitation fields)
 2. If you get an error about the `users` table not existing, run `migration_add_users_table.sql`
 3. If you have an existing database and want to add school locations support, run `migration_add_school_locations.sql` (see `MIGRATION_GUIDE_SCHOOL_LOCATIONS.md`)
+4. If you have an existing database created before teacher invitations were added, run `migration_add_teacher_invitations.sql` to add invitation fields
-4. Then run `seed.sql` to populate with mock data
+5. Then run `seed.sql` to populate with mock data

 **Note**: The `users` table links to Supabase Auth's `auth.users` table.
 Make sure you have created at least one user in Supabase Auth before inserting into the `users` table.